hemicharly/api-gateway-grpc-microservice/README.md

 ##### 2.1.
 Start project in mode development

+* Copy file `docker-compose.override.dist.yml` with name `docker-compose.override.yml`

+    * Configure the environments: `API_KEY` is optional to monitor with amplify nginx

 * To create proto interfaces in the project gRPC microservices in nodejs and python, use the script `script/protoc.sh`

 * To start project using docker use the commands

     | COMMAND | DESCRIPTION |